What is a Structured Settlement?

 However, you may want to consult your financial advisor about responsible re-investing of your annuity payments through dollar cost averaging, or fixed income investing.
 To get a higher return you will have to accept higher risk and greater uncertainty.
 Placing settlement funds with investment advisors can be confusing and stressful.

-There is never a fee from JCR Settlements associated with structured settlement quoting, setup or management.
+There is never a fee from JCR Settlements associated with structured settlement quoting.
 Many investment options with financial planners are subject to management fees and taxation on the interest earned.
 More importantly, structured settlement annuities GUARANTEE performance.
 Alternatively, when the stock market crashes, typically so does your portfolio.